Adarsh145/Tictactoe/README.md

 # Tictactoe
-Simple Tictactoe game, Interface based in java
+It is a simple multiplayer Tictactoe Game written in java and can used terminally.